winitzki/scall/tutorial/programming_dhall.md

 See also [this tutorial](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html).

-So far, we have motivated hylomorphisms as fold-like functions adapted to greatest fixpoint types instead of least fixpoints.
+So far, we have motivated hylomorphisms as fold-like functions adapted to greatest fixpoint types (instead of least fixpoints).
 Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms are in fact more general: they can be used to transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and some functions of types `t → F t` and `F r → r`.
-An intuitive picture of that sort of computation is that the given function of type `t → F t` will be used repeatedly to "unfold" a given value of type `t` into a tree-like structure of type `F (F (...
-(F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the required output data (of type `r`) from that tree-like structure.
+An intuitive picture of that sort of computation is that the given function of type `t → F t` will be used repeatedly to "unfold" a given value of type `t` into a tree-like data structure of type `F (F (...
+(F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the required output values (of type `r`) from that tree-like structure.
 The types `t` and `r` do not need to be fixpoint types.

-Another way of understanding hylomorphisms is to rewrite the type signature as:
+Another way of understanding hylomorphisms is to rewrite their type signature as:

 `GFix F → ∀(r : Type) → (F r → r) → r  ≅  GFix F → LFix F`

-This can be seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
+This can be now seen as a conversion from the greatest fixpoint to the least fixpoint of the same recursion scheme.
 The converse transformation (from the least fixpoint to the greatest fixpoint) can be implemented in Dhall as shown in the previous chapter.

 Now we turn to the question of implementing hylomorphisms in Dhall.